- September 11, 2017

 You may be in pain after a traumatic injury, so you may want to take an over-the-counter pain medicine (e.g. aspirin, ibuprofen, or acetaminophen).
 If you are having swelling around your broken tooth, then you may want to apply an ice pack or cold compress to the affected area.

-If you can find the broken tooth, wrap it in wet gauze or a wet towel to bring with you when you see the dentist.
+If you can find the broken tooth, wrap it in wet gauze or a wet towel.
+Bring the tooth with you when you see the dentist for your tooth restoration near Joliet.

 Why You Should Fix Your Broken Tooth